 The question you should get into the habit of asking yourself is what your priority for each picture is, then you’ll be half of the way there!
 In different situations you will prioritize a different setting and use the other two settings to help balance things out.
 Some situations, such as shooting in low light, you are more limited in your choice and you may need to compromise a little.
 Over the series you will learn more about the relationship between these three components.
 There is no need to try and get your head around everything before you begin, I find it’s more of a learn-on-the-job process and it will come together no matter your learning style.

-Enjoy the upcoming series, Shooting in Manual.
+Enjoy the short series, Shooting in Manual.
 Now it’s time to get your DSLR off of the shelf and into your hand.
 You can follow me on Instagram for new blog posts in this series!
 You can also join the Click Mama Click mailing list and receive your free guide to taking better pictures!